China vs India vs Pakistan: Best Sourcing Country (2026)

 published on 24 May 2026

 The Asian apparel sourcing landscape has rewritten itself in three years.
-US tariffs on Chinese apparel reached roughly 32.5% on most cotton categories by early 2026.
-UFLPA enforcement detained $3.65 billion in shipments through March 2025 (CBP, 2025).
-Red Sea reroutes pushed ocean freight from Karachi above $3,400 per FEU (Drewry WCI, 2026).
+US apparel duty now stacks multiple layers: base MFN rates plus, for China, Section 301, plus a reciprocal tariff layer that shifted repeatedly through 2025-26.
+UFLPA enforcement had reviewed more than 18,000 shipments worth roughly $3.81 billion by early FY2026 (CBP, 2026).
+Red Sea reroutes pushed ocean freight from Karachi above $3,400 per FEU on the bookings in our own pipeline (OneAim Apparel freight-booking data, 2026).
 Brands sourcing 100% from China in 2022 are diversifying into India and Pakistan.
 Brands that nearshored to Mexico are now backfilling cotton basics from Faisalabad and Tirupur.

-Heads up: We're OneAim Apparel, a global sourcing agency, not a factory.
-We've placed brands across all three Asian origins since 2022, so the operational data below comes from our actual sourcing pipeline.
+Heads up: We're OneAim, a group of 100+ documented clothing manufacturers across 15+ countries.
+We've run programs across all three Asian origins since 2022, so the operational data below comes from our actual production pipeline.
 Where we use external sources, they're cited inline.

 Key Takeaways